saswataghosh66/DA6401_Assignment_2_CNN/Part_B/README.md

 - freeze_except_bn_and_fc: All layers were frozen except for the batch normalization layers and the final classifier layer.
    - Training Accuracy: 82.92%
    - Validation Accuracy: 80.30%

+These results highlight that allowing the batch normalization layers to remain trainable (freeze_except_bn_and_fc) resulted in the highest training accuracy, indicating better adaptation to the new dataset.

+**Extended Training with Optimal Strategy:**

+In Step 7, based on the results from the previous experiments, I selected the freeze_except_bn_and_fc strategy—where only the batch normalization layers and the final classifier layer are kept trainable—as it yielded the best performance during initial testing.

+I trained the ResNet50 model using this strategy for 30 epochs, which resulted in:

+  - Training Accuracy: 88%

+  - Validation Accuracy: 89%

+This demonstrates that with extended training, the model was able to generalize well to unseen data, as evidenced by the high validation accuracy closely matching the training accuracy.

+**Model Evaluation on Test Set:**

+After training the ResNet50 model for 30 epochs using the freeze_except_bn_and_fc strategy, I evaluated its performance on the unseen test dataset.
+The model achieved a test accuracy of 86.25%, indicating strong generalization ability and consistent performance across training, validation, and test sets.

+This result confirms that selectively fine-tuning batch normalization and classifier layers is an effective strategy for transfer learning with ResNet50 on this dataset.